-Notice #10: 29.0.0 Tiering Classification (Boys Basketball) Current: Basketball (Boys) AAAA - 271 or more boys in grades 11 and 12 AAA - 178-270 boys in grades 11 and 12 AA - 75-177 boys in grades 11 and 12 A - 74 or less boys in grades 11 and 12 Proposed: □To add To Remo ove To amend Basketball (Boys) AAAA - 277 or more boys in grades 11 and 12 AAA - 188-276 boys in grades 11 and 12 AA - 67-187 boys in grades 11 and 12 A - 66 or less boys in grades 11 and 12 Rationale (Why this motion is being put forward): Boys Basketball operates on a two year tiering cycle as record commission.
+Notice #10: 29.0.0 Tiering Classification (Boys Basketball) Current: Basketball (Boys) AAAA - 271 or more boys in grades 11 and 12 AAA - 178-270 boys in grades 11 and 12 AA - 75-177 boys in grades 11 and 12 A - 74 or less boys in grades 11 and 12 Proposed: To add To Remove To amend Basketball (Boys) AAAA - 277 or more boys in grades 11 and 12 AAA - 188-276 boys in grades 11 and 12 AA - 67-187 boys in grades 11 and 12 A - 66 or less boys in grades 11 and 12 Rationale (Why this motion is being put forward): Boys Basketball operates on a two year tiering cycle as recommender commission.
 Third time using the two year tiering cycle process.
-Intended Outcomes of the Motion (What is the desired effe Create 4 tiers that were as equally balanced as possible ct of the change): • Teams are committed to their tier for two years to help wit h consistency and sch Moved By: Walnut Grove (Juteau) Seco onded By: Semiahr noo (Johnston) Board Recommendations Recommended Action: To defe eat T o approve No Recommenda tion Comments: • This motion comes from the Boys Basketball Commission a and is consistent with past pr actice.
+Intended Outcomes of the Motion (What is the desired effect of the Create 4 tiers that were as equally balanced as possible Teams are committed to their tier for two years to help with consist change): Moved By: Walnut Grove (Juteau) Seconded By: S emiahmoo (Johnston) Board Recommendations Recommended Action: To defeat To approve 🔲 No Red commendation Comments: • This motion comes from the Boys Basketball Commission and is con existent with past practice This motion comes from the Boys Basketball Commission and is col isistent with past practice.

-Notice #11: 29.0.0 Tiering Classif Current: ication (Track & F ield) Track & Field Tiering (Boys & Gir AAA - 421 or more students in gr AA - 201-420 students in grades 3 A - 200 or fewer students in grad ades 11 and 12 11 and 12 Proposed: □To add □ To Remove To amend Track &amp; Field Tiering (Boys &amp; Girls) AAA - 401 or more students in grades 11 and 12 AA - 400 or fewer students in grades 11 and 12 Rationale (Why this motion is being put forward): To eliminate a non-competitive tier (A) To eliminate 3 of 9 banners currently awarded; move to 6 banner (3 for AAA and AA) Intended Outcomes of the Motion (What is the desired effect of the change): Eliminate Number of banners (9 currently) to 6 Have two competitive tiers; currently 1 athletes placing in 5th place in one event place in A team competition.
-Moved By: Maple Ridge (Connor) Seconded By /: Walnut Grove (Moorthy) Board Recommendations Recommended Action: To defeat 🗖 To app rove 🔲 No Re commendation Comments: • This motion comes from the Tra • The Board has concerns with Tr As well as the lack of opportuni ack & Field contin uing to award both male a beneficial until other options can be explored and is working with the commission to find appropriate solutions.
+Notice #11: 29.0.0 Tiering Classification (Track & Field) Current: Track &amp; Field Tiering (Boys &amp; Girls) AAA - 421 or more students in grades 11 and 12 AA - 201-420 students in grades 11 and 12 A - 200 or fewer students in grades 11 and 12 Proposed: □ To add □ To Remove To amend Track &amp; Field Tiering (Boys &amp; Girls) AAA - 401 or more students in grades 11 and 12 AA - 400 or fewer students in grades 11 and 12 Rationale (Why this motion is being put forward): To eliminate a non-competitive tier (A) To eliminate 3 of 9 banners currently awarded; move to 6 banne AA) Intended Outcomes of the Motion (What is the desired effect of the function of the state of the s the change): Have two competitive tiers; currently 1 athletes placing in 5th place in A team competition. ace in one event Moved By: Maple Ridge (Connor) Seconded By : Walnut Grove (Moorthy) Board Recommendations Recommended Action: To defeat To approve 🔲 No R ecommendation Comments: This motion comes from the Track &amp; Field Commission.
+The Board has concerns with Track &amp; Field continuing to award As well as the lack of opportunity for small schools as a result of beneficial until other options can be explored and is working with of the event structure; howeve r the Board feels this